 The most convenient airports are Saskatoon, Saskatchewan, which is three and a half hours from Safari River, and Edmonton, Alberta, which is about four and a half hours away.

-Airfare, rental vehicles, and hotel accommodations in Saskatoon or Edmonton are not included in your hunt package.
+Airfare, rental vehicles and hotel accommodations in Saskatoon or Edmonton are not included in your hunt package.

-TWG is the industry leader and has the experience to assist hunters so that they can get to where they are going, accompanied by their guns and ammo.
-TWG TRAVEL helps you navigate the complex process of transporting firearms before your exotic hunt.
-Their 24/7 support while traveling, means their friendly staff is on hand at all times to respond to your calls or emails in a timely manner.
-Other features of their travel services include:
+TWG is the industry leader and has the experience to assist hunters get to their destination, accompanied by their guns and ammo, with minimum complications.
+TWG helps you navigate the complex process of transporting firearms for international hunts and their 24/7 support means their friendly staff is on hand at all times to respond to your calls or emails in a timely manner.

 Download your packing list